popempire/popempire.github.io/_lyrics/llotbw/tom-dula.md

     In his version of this song, Doc also sings of "poor Laurie Foster", whom we recognize as *Laura* Foster.

-    The tune is a is our own variant of "Little Margaret" and has not been used for this text before.
+    The tune is our own variant of "Little Margaret" and has not been used for this text before.
 ---